date-fns/date-fns/CONTRIBUTING.md

 ## Contribution Guidelines

-Due to modular nature of date-fns, it's more than open to new features.
+Due to the modular nature of date-fns, it's more than open to new features.
-However, when a new function duplicates the existing functionality, native API or causes significant build size increase, a PR might be rejected or the author could be asked to move the code to a new or an another package.
+However, when a new function duplicates the existing functionality, native API or causes significant build size increase, a PR might be rejected or the author can be asked to move the code to a new or another package.

 Please follow the main contributing rules, to maintain date-fns' top quality: